 Herbs and Spices Logo Ideas:

 Natural colors, a friendly font, and descriptive symbolism give this logo a fresh and healthy appeal.
 A mortar and pestle icon denotes freshly ground herbs, while the dark grey and green colors enhance the natural theme.
-A clear Poppins typeface works to drive home the brand image to customers.
+The clear Poppins typeface works to drive home the brand image to customers.

 This logo combines hot and cold with its green mint leaves and spicy red chili iconography.
 The handwriting-inspired Kodchasan typeface has a distinctive, casual appearance.
 The orange lettering creates a beautiful contrast against the bold maroon backdrop, producing a memorable logo.

-A colorful and clear design that highlights the heavy-lined Hind Madurai typeface which is inspired by Tamil calligraphy.
+A colorful and clear design that highlights the heavy-lined Hind Madurai typeface, which is inspired by Tamil calligraphy.
 Your brand will definitely stand out with the stark color choices of green and maroon, as well as the powerful imagery that combines herbs and a mortar and pestle.

 The imagery of a flaming chili icon describes spices so hot they're practically on fire.
 A bright red color has been used to effectively link the symbol to the brand name.
 The modern Vesper Libre typeface is attractive, highly readable, and lends an authoritative air to this logo.